Patrick Fox, Public Works Director

 Street opening permits

 The Swap Shop

-You can be notified of parking bans, significant roadwork and other events through our automated email advisory.
+You can be notified of parking bans, significant roadwork, service cancellations or changes (such as trash collection) and other events through our automated email advisory.
 Just enter your email address in the box below.

 Please re-enter your email